pip-services/pip-services-docs/content/en/python/container/refer/run_references_decorator.md

 ### Instance methods

 #### put
-Puts a new reference into this reference map.
+Puts a new reference into the reference map.

 > put(locator: Any = None, reference: Any = None)
 - **locator**: Any - locator to find the reference by.